davidwisch/physicscode/site/gettingstarted/python.markdown

 sudo apt-get install python
 {% endhighlight %}

-from the commant line to install.
+from the command line to install.